Microsoft Access Tips for Serious Users

 PDF Reports, datasheets

 Formatted data in exports and emails.
-Requires a download from Microsoft.
+Prior to Service Pack 2, required a download.
 The PDF add-in can be chained into the runtime installation.

 Field and Table templates Table design